royneary/mod_push/README.md

   plugins:
     - "push"
 ```
 Note: switching from `nodetree = "tree"` to `nodetree = "virtual"` currently causes mod_pubsub crashes.
-A workaroung is to clear the pubsub mnesia tables.
+A workaround is to clear the pubsub mnesia tables.
 This affects all pubsub services on the ejabberd instance.
 ```bash
 ejabberdctl debug
 mnesia:clear_table(pubsub_node).